viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 ---
-label: The Experiment
+label: Updates and results
 order: 800

 ---

 +++ Waking up the Blob

-In this section, you can follow the waking up stage and early development of the blob.
+This section details the awakening stage and early development of the blob.
+The purpose of this stage is to "wake up" the blob, which was sent in the form of a sclerotium, and make it reach a significant size, before starting the experiment.

-Feel free to right click and open pictures in a new tab for full resolution.
+The above tabs will detail the progress of the different experimental protocols I'll be following.

 #### Day 1.
 2022.04.23, saturday.